San Francisco Police Department: Motor Division

 The SFPD was one of the founding departments in the field of utilizing Police motorcycles (along with their counterparts across the bay in Berkeley).
 The unit was founded in 1909, and has grown ever since.
 They are officially under the command of the SFPD Traffic Division.
 They participate in many duties such as traffic enforcement, patrol, riot control, and special events and escorts.
 It is the only fully functional department that utilizes the entire traffic fleet for escorts in the nation.
 No other metropolitan city utilizes all its motor bikes for escorts but SFPD.

 The entire 43-man unit is based at the Hall of Justice at 850 Bryant Street.
 Unlike most cities, they patrol as solo officers (hence the name SOLOS).
 They can frequently be seen throughout the city.
 The bulk of the unit is composed of Harley-Davidson Road King motorcycles.
 There is a separate division called Honda Unit, that is composed of Suzuki DR-Z400S dual-sport motorcycles (which is under the command of the Special Operations Bureau and not the same as Traffic), for city patrol and patrol in and around the area of Golden Gate Park.
 Otherwise, every one of the 10 main police stations in the city have 2 motorcycles under their command, used for patrol around their districts exclusively.

 Aero Division

 The SFPD "Aero" Squadron was at its peak in the mid-1970s, with the number of helicopter and small plane flights rivaling the frequency of the Los Angeles Police Department.
 After several accidents (one of which a helicopter crashed in Lake Merced, killing Officer Charles Logasa in 1971) and complaints about the "Eye in the Sky" program, the unit was disbanded.
-The helicopter unit was featured prominently in the first Dirty Harry film, identifying a sniper on a roof top before a murder was committed.
+The helicopter unit was featured prominently in the first Dirty Harry film, identifying a sniper on a rooftop before a murder was committed.
 The unit was reactivated in the late 1990s, but after another fatal crash (which killed two SFPD officers, Kirk Bradley Brookbush and James Francis Dougherty) the Aero unit was put into an "inactive" status indefinitely.
 In times where it needs air support, the SFPD contacts the California Highway Patrol who have a Napa air base.